fekant/road_ai_app/README.md

 ## 🙌 Credits

-Developed by [Your Name] as part of a traffic analysis and road maintenance project.
+Developed by Antonis Fekas as part of a traffic analysis and road maintenance project.